maroua01/Data-science/README.md

-# Data science and python course in Coursera with collaboration of IBM and Watson studio
+# analysing US economy features and builing a dashboard using python on watsonStudio